Jiu-Jitsu (BJJ) in Bangkok at Super Kick Gym

 Nutrition

-They often adopt policies like minimizing sugar intake to optimize their performance and health.
+They therefore make policies like avoiding the intake of sugar to have the best performance and health.

 General Nutritional Principles for BJJ Athletes